lemlac/mulem/docs/reference.md

 It also means the shorthand `(0, 1, x: 2)` isn't really special syntax.
 It's the natural representation of a tuple that has both dimensions populated, which any `&` expression across the two types would produce anyway.

-Opaque types such as primitives, structs, and enums coerce into a tuple of one, so creating a product type of them creates a positional tuple, e.g. `int & float & char` becomes `(int, float, char)`.
+Opaque types such as primitives and enums coerce into a tuple of one, so creating a product type of them creates a positional tuple, e.g. `int & float & char` becomes `(int, float, char)`.
+Structs convert to named tupels unless declared with an `@opaque` decorator, in which case they behave like opaque types.

 ### Procedures (`proc`)